- 1.1. I need a visa to speak at the conference

 - 2.3.
 What can I do through my speaker account?

 - 3.3.
-What are the deadlines for sending abstract(s) for the congress or obtaining a response?
+What are the deadlines for submitting abstracts or receiving a response?

 - 4.1.
 Where can I view my lecture schedule?